alimaghamii/CV_Ali_Maghami/README.md

 - **A. Maghami** et al. (2024). *Bulk and fracture process zone contribution to the rate-dependent adhesion amplification in viscoelastic broad-band materials*, Journal of the Mechanics and Physics of Solids, [doi](https://doi.org/10.1016/j.jmps.2024.105844)
 - **A. Maghami** et al. (2024). *Viscoelastic amplification of the pull-off stress in the detachment of a rigid flat punch from an adhesive soft viscoelastic layer*, Engineering Fracture Mechanics, [doi](https://doi.org/10.1016/j.engfracmech.2024.109898)
 - **A. Maghami**, F. Shahabian, S. M. Hosseini (2018). *Path following techniques for geometrically nonlinear structures based on Multi-point methods*, Computers & Structures, [doi](https://doi.org/10.1016/j.compstruc.2018.07.005)
 - ... *(And more.
-Please refer to the original LaTeX for the full, detailed list.)*
+Please refer to the original pdf for the full, detailed list.)*

 ---